SecondeJK/nexmo-developer/_use_cases/en/client-sdk-click-to-call.md

 ## Link your Vonage number

 You need to tell Vonage which virtual number this Application uses.
-Execute the following CLI command, replacing `NEXMO_NUMBER` and `APPLICATION_ID` with your own values:
+Execute the following CLI command, replacing `VONAGE_NUMBER` and `APPLICATION_ID` with your own values:

 ```
 vonage apps:link APP_ID --number=VONAGE_NUMBER